yuin/goldmark/README.md

 [golang-commonmark](https://gitlab.com/golang-commonmark/markdown) may be a good choice, but it seems copy of the [markdown-it](https://github.com/markdown-it) .

 [blackfriday.v2](https://github.com/russross/blackfriday/tree/v2) is a fast and widely used implementation, but it is not CommonMark compliant and can not be extended from outside of the package since it's AST is not interfaces but structs.

+Furthermore, its behavior differs with other implementations in some cases especially of lists.  ([Deep nested lists don't output correctly #329](https://github.com/russross/blackfriday/issues/329), [List block cannot have a second line #244](https://github.com/russross/blackfriday/issues/244), etc).

+This behavior sometimes causes problems.
+If you migrate your markdown text to blackfriday based wikis from Github, many lists will immediately be broken.

 As mentioned above, CommonMark is too complicated and hard to implement, So Markdown parsers base on CommonMark barely exist.